A Quick Heads Up

 I love iced coffee.
 I’d you ask my husband it is an unhealthy obsession (just kidding) but when the steamy summer months roll in around these parts, I’m not interested in drinking hot coffee.
 Feeding a habit like that at Starbucks, even at

-$2.00 $3.50 (updated for 2016!) a pop, adds up quickly!
+$2.00 $3.50 (updated!) a pop, adds up quickly!
 I mean, I could get two pedicures a month, or one facial, or one nice dinner date with my husband for what I could spend on coffee in a month.

-I was introduced to the beautiful thing that is cold brewed ice coffee last summer when my husband was playing a gig at a small coffee shop in Cypress, TX.
-Seriously, this poor little shop would have been right at home in a trendy hipster neighborhood, like The Heights in Houston, because it was all about fresh baked breads, pastries, and organic locally roasted coffees.
+I was introduced to the beautiful thing that is cold brewed iced coffee last summer when my husband was playing a gig at a small coffee shop in Cypress, TX.
+Seriously, this poor little shop would have been right at home in a trendy hipster neighborhood, like The Heights in Houston, because it was all about freshly baked bread, pastries, and organic locally roasted coffees.
 They also liked to host local musicians for weekend patio shows.
 It was definitely too cool for the neighborhood.